 If you want better roots for your plants, it will be a good thing to use rooting hormones.
 Add the rooting hormones to the water before watering your plants.
-There are some plants which can produce their own rooting hormones, so there’s no need to add more when you water these kinds of plants.
+There are some plants that can produce their own rooting hormones, so there’s no need to add more when you water these kinds of plants.

 In plant propagation, you can multiply your plants by taking a piece of the mother plants to produce a new plant.
-There are some plants which only need a leaf to grow a new plant.
+There are some plants that only need a leaf to grow a new plant.
 Stem cutting is also another way to produce a new plant through the process called grafting.
 For trees and shrubs, you can cut a part of the stem to produce a new one.

-5 Best Rooting Hormones For Your Plants
+5 Best Rooting Hormones For Plants

 - The formula of this product is completely alcohol-free.